 I’m thinking of “Camera” and “Seven Chinese Brothers” off Reckoning; “Wendell Gee” and “Green Grow the Rushes” off Fables of the Reconstruction; “World Leader Pretend” off Green; “King of Birds” off Document; “Find a River”, “Try Not to Breath” and “Ignoreland” off Automatic for the People (an underrated-but-spectacular piece of work, start to finish); “Electrolite” off New Adventures in Hi-Fi; Murmur’s “Laughing”; and “Near Wild Heaven” off Out of Time.
 There are dozens more…

-The risk in praising R.E.M. for its indie cred is ignoring the critical acclaim and radio play they did garner, which I suppose is what makes them indie poster boys: commercial success combined with the continued disinterest they showed toward success.
-Some of their “radio” songs were deserving of wider marketing support: “Fall on Me” was the lynchpin of what I believe to be their finest album, full-stop: Life’s Rich Pageant (a consistently fabulous compilation of songs, keyed from the get-go by “Begin the Begin”, one of the finest album-opening riffs in rock history).
+The risk in praising R.E.M. for its alt or indie cred is ignoring the critical acclaim and radio play the band did garner, which I suppose is what makes them indie poster boys: commercial success combined with the continued disinterest they showed toward success.
+Some of their “radio” songs were deserving of wider marketing support: “Fall on Me” was the lynchpin of what I believe to be their finest album, full-stop: Life’s Rich Pageant — a consistently fabulous compilation of songs, keyed from the get-go by “Begin the Begin”, one of the finest album-opening riffs in rock history.

 At the same time, there were lots of radio songs that, in light of the great depth of R.E.M. albums, fell short of these high standards: “Orange Crush”, “The One I Love” and “Losing my Religion” seemed to me repetitive and derivative compared to the broader contents of their respective LPs.
-The latter just got played to death, and I’m still tired of it.
-But then, who can really claim to extend logic to the process of choosing hit singles (indeed, they poked fun at that very dynamic with “Radio Song”, the lead cut off of Out of Time).
+The latter just got played to death.
+I’m still tired of it.
+But then, who can really claim to extend logic to the process of choosing hit singles.
+Indeed, they poked fun at that very dynamic with “Radio Song”, the lead cut off of Out of Time.

 These are front-loaded observations.
 The band’s later work was, to me, largely lost in the welter of other adult interests, musical and otherwise.
 Maybe there are people out there who find their last 6 or 7 albums just as good, just as strong as their earlier work, but I honestly have not heard that point made, even by staunch R.E.M. freaks.
-As they pointed out last week, it would seem they were simply out of time.
+When they’d run out of time, they knew it.